IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

 ## Create Migration Bundle

 Transformation Advisor has the ability to use the imported application analysis data to generate a migration bundle for the specified application and target environment to accelerate the migration process while minimizing the errors and risks.
-You use it to create a migration package for moving the Mod Resorts application to Liberty container on OpenShift cluster environment.
+You use it to create a migration package for moving the Mod Resorts application to Open Liberty container on OpenShift cluster environment.

 1. From the Recommendations page, click the action icon in **modresorts.ear** application and Open Liberty target row.